joannsum/sss_sudoku_solver/README.md

 The difficulty analyzer considers multiple factors:

-- **Initial Empty Cells**: More empty cells generally means harder puzzles
+- More empty cells generally means harder puzzles
-- **Backtracking**: Amount of backtracking required indicates complexity
+- Amount of backtracking required indicates complexity
-- **Branching Factor**: Average number of choices at decision points
+- Average number of choices at decision points/cells
+- Number of pre-filled cells 'clues'
-- **Constraint Propagation**: How effectively constraints reduce possibilities
+- How effectively constraints reduce possibilities
-- **Information Entropy**: Uncertainty/complexity in the initial grid
+- Uncertainty/complexity in the initial grid

 ## Contributing